bookingcom/carbonapi/README.md

 ## Requirements

-At least version 1.8 of Go.
+We recommend using at least version 1.10 of Go.
 Booking.com builds its binaries with the latest stable release of Go at any time.
+The binaries likely compile on older versions of Go (at least 1.9), but we don't test the build against them because of problems with computing test coverage of the whole project.

 At the moment, we only guarantee that Carbonapi can talk to the [go-carbon](https://github.com/go-graphite/go-carbon)